 Notes: Partisans do not include leaners.
 Leaners are those who do not identify as Republican or Democratic (identifying as independent or other party) and lean toward either the Republican or Democratic Party.
 No answer responses not shown.
-Source: Survey of U.S. adults conducted June 27-July 4, 2022.

 Since 2018, the shares of independents who lean toward a party that say they feel that none of the candidates represents their views well has increased.
 Among Democratic leaners, the share saying this increased from 50% in 2018 to 61% today, while the share of Republican leaners with the same opinion increased from 39% to 57%.
 Views among Republicans and Democrats are little changed over that same period.

-Partisan leaners increasingly feel no candidates represent their views well their views well also has increased across age groups over the past four years.
+The feeling that candidates for political office do not represent their views well also has increased across age groups over the past four years.
 The share who say that none of the candidates represents their views has increased from 47% in 2018 to 54% now among those ages 18 to 29, and from 43% to 52% among those ages 30 to 49.
 There have been similar increases among older Americans (36% today vs. 29% in 2018 for those ages 50 to 64, and 27% now vs. 22% then for those 65 and older).